How to generate your API documentation with Postman in 20 minutes

 If you notice any typo in your generated documentation, you can always go back to the collection and make edits but don’t forget to publish the docs again.

-I hope this help save a lot of lives.
+I hope this help save a lot of lives and time in documenting APIs.

 If you notice any typographical error please feel free to drop a comment.